1671 to 1863

 Some Fellows and students were sympathetic towards the French Revolution and voiced their opposition to the war against France.

-But this lively expansion of the College was shortlived, and 12 additional rooms (in Pump Court) were built in 1822, just at the moment when the number of pensioner students began to decline again.
-The College reverted to its customary role as a training college for Anglican clergy, its students largely recruited from clerical families.
-Few of them now entered as sizars: the College’s domestic needs were met by servants from the town.
+But this lively expansion of the College was shortlived, and 12 additional rooms (in Pump Court) were built in 1822, just at the moment when the number of pensioner students (those who paid ordinary fees) began to decline again.

 As student numbers fell the College’s financial fortunes began to rise, largely as a result of the growth of the town and the enclosure of its common fields, which had extended almost to the walls and gardens of the Colleges.

 During the mastership of William French from 1820 to 1849 the College exploited the opportunities for new housing developments.
 Houses were built in Jesus Lane, Malcolm Street, New Square, and Park Terrace, and still make a distinctive contribution to Cambridge’s townscape.
 They are now used for housing students and Fellows.

 Since the early 1700s Chapel services had been simple and austere; the organ was no longer used and was finally sold.
 In accordance with the ideals of the Oxford Tractarians and the ecclesiological principles of the Cambridge Camden Society, in the 1840s the building was stripped of the partitions, false ceilings, and classical dress that it had received in 1788-90.

 After employing the early Gothic revivalist architect, Anthony Salvin, the College was persuaded by John Sutton to replace him with the brilliant A.W.N.
 Pugin, fresh from his triumph at the new Houses of Parliament.